AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 the document and their connections.
 A new document always has an *input 0* node, which brings input 0 into the graph.
 * To the right of the graph is the **palette**, which consists of a number of sections which can be expanded or hidden.
-Clicking on a button in the palette will add a node of the given type to the graph.
+Each section a set of buttons, one for each node type.
+Drag a button onto the graph to create a new node of that type.
 * At the bottom is the **log area**, the **status bar**, and a set of [global controls](../userguide/globalcontrols.md).